Privacy Is Challenging Your Advertising Strategy: The New Way To Win

 This puts the burden on marketers, not shoppers, to comply with privacy laws.
 All this while marketers must find new ways to know and reach prospects – and deal with increasing ad costs.

 Where is the online ad market going?
 Many experts are talking about “walled gardens.”

 These are large companies that collect and store their own data.
 They also maintain their own data security and privacy.
-They’re like a closed ecosystem that doesn’t depend on anyone else for data or analytics.
+They’re like a closed ecosystem that doesn’t depend on anyone else–third-party cookies, for example–for data or analytics.

 What are some examples of these walled gardens?
 Amazon, Facebook, Google, and YouTube are the top four.
 Right now, they account for about 66% of all US digital ad revenue.

 Here’s What You Need To Know About Walled Gardens